kashsuks/ftcli/README.md

 ## Installation

+**Note:** This is possible only on Mac Silicon computers, if you would like to run on a different machine you would need to do a local deployement

 - Go to the [releases page](https://github.com/kashsuks/ftcli/releases)
 - Click on the most recent release
 - Download the file named `ftcli`